newsuk/times-components/packages/article/README.md

 # Article

-Chooses which template to use based on template names.
+Chooses which template to use based on template names from Times Public API.

 ## Contributing